Kymo-MCP/MCPbox/SECURITY.md

 ## Reporting a Vulnerability

 We appreciate your efforts to responsibly disclose security vulnerabilities.
-If you discover a security issue in MCPBox, please follow these guidelines:
+If you discover a security issue in MCPCan, please follow these guidelines:

 ### How to Report